kongkcypw/kongkcypw/README.md

 ###

 <p align="left">I have two years of experience in website development.
-Although I work both on frontend and the backend, I try to focus more on the backend.
-I also have experience with Game development and Chatbot.</p>
+Although I work on both frontend and the backend, I try to focus more on the backend.
+I also have experience with Game development (Unity) and Chatbot.</p>

 <ul align="left">
   <li>Interested in server architecture, API Development, scalable systems, database, cloud technologies, chatbot.</li>